-Family practice of gratitude not only teaches children a lifelong ability to evoke positive emotions, it also builds deeper bonds within the family unit.
-Character counts and teaching kids that it does, starts with gratitude.
+Family practice of gratitude not only teaches children to evoke positive emotions, it also provides opportunities to strengthen bonds within the family unit.
+Character counts and it starts with gratitude.

 A Gratitude Definition for Kids